-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549

-WASHINGTON, D.C.
-20549 FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE OF 1934 CURITIES EXCHANGE A CT FOR THE QUARTERLY PERIOD ENDED NOVEMBER 2, 2013 3 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE OF 1934 CURITIES EXCHANGE A CT Commission file number 000-51300 8 91-1040022 I.R.S.
-Employer entification No.) 4001 204th Street SW, Lynnwood, WA 98036 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (425) 551-1500 ) the p cate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has the past 90 days.
-Yes $\boxtimes$ No $\square$ be si cate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if a ubmitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 strant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$ cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, aition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Larg e accelerated filer 🗵 Accelerated filer Non -accelerated filer Smaller reporting company Indi cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes ⊠ No At D December 3, 2013, there were 30,283,034 shares outstanding of common stock.
+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE QUARTERLY PERIOD ENDED MAY 3, 2014

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission file number 000-51300

+ZUMIEZ INC.

+(Exact name of registrant as specified in its charter)

+Washington (State or other jurisdiction of incorporation or organization) 91-1040022 (I.R.S.
+Employer Identification No.)

+4001 204th Street SW, Lynnwood, WA 98036 (Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (425) 551-1500

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \mathbf{X} Accelerated filer Non-accelerated filer Smaller reporting company Indicate by check mark w whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No

+At May 21, 2014, there were 29,042,705 shares outstanding of common stock.